sksumukhaa/IBM_Data_Analyst_Professional_Certificate/Data Visualization with Python/README.md

 Modules

-Module 1- Introduction to Data Visualization:
+Module 1- Introduction to Data Viualization:

-Read csv files into a Pandas DataFrame process and manipulate the data in the DataFrame generate line plots using Matplotlib
+Read csv files into a Pandas DataFrame
+Process and manipulate the data in the DataFrame Generate line plots using Matplotlib

-Module 2- Basic and Specialized Visualization Tools: generate an area plot, histograms and bar charts using Matplotlib Create pie charts, box plots and scatter plots using Matplotlib
+Module 2- Basic and Specialized Visualization Tools:
+Generate an area plot, histograms and bar charts using Matplotlib Create pie charts, box plots and scatter plots using Matplotlib

 Module 3- Advanced Visualizations and Geospatial Data:

 Apply advanced visualization tools to create waffle charts and word clouds.
 Use Seaborn with Matplotlib to generate attractive regression plots.
 Use Folium to create maps and superpose markers.
 Create Choropleth Maps with Folium.

-Module 4- Creating Dashboards with Plotly and Dash Identify high-level popular Python dashboarding tools.
+Module 4- Creating Dashboards with Plotly and Dash

+Identify high-level popular Python dashboarding tools.
 Demonstrate basic Plotly, Plotly.graph_objects, and Plotly express commands.
 Using Dash and basic Dash components (core and HTML).